PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 LayoutState forwarding, and the one-index contract are unchanged.
 The original dynamic-Reshape graph remains fully equivalent to the former four-call sequence.

+The first extra reconciliation in the indexed final shape/activation coordinator is the next isolated scan.
+The preceding indexed shape-convergence aggregate and HardSwish sanitizer both return pure mutation dictionaries.
+A strict expected-failure fixture requires this reconciliation to be skipped when both are completely zero, while passing fixtures retain it independently after either predecessor changes.
+The later Reshape and activation-fusion reconciliations remain explicitly present and ordered.
+Production is unchanged at this characterization checkpoint.